mem-memov/novikov.blog/clo349sl3000f09mkhz8rbawo.md

 ---

-Adding pictures into a graph was wery slow.
+Adding pictures into a graph was very slow.
 The cause of slow work has been now discovered.
 I have already reported that small chunks of data were at the heart of the problem.
 Now I seems to be not that large disturbance comapared to what has become known.

 The number of operations to put a pixel into the graph was tremendous.
 It was checked at each dot of the raster whether the dot already existed.
 All target vertices of a height value and all target vertices of a width value were fetched to find a common target.
 Both values went above 1000.
 This gave a thousand checks at each of more than a million dots.

 So, I decided to run initialization at the start and then do no more checks.
 The vertex IDs will be kept in a 2-dimentional array.

-I hope to get better measurments in JVM-version as well.
+I hope to get better measurements in JVM-version as well.